 How can I completely remove residual code after uninstalling a Page Builder like Shogun or GemPages?

-Simply uninstalling the app from the Shopify panel does not remove the snippets injected into the theme.
+Simply uninstalling the app from the Shopify panel does not remove snippets injected into the theme.
 For a complete cleanup, you need to access the code editor and locate calls like {% render 'shogun-head' %} in the theme.liquid file.
-For Shogun, you also need to delete the shogun-above, shogun-below, and shogun-helper sections from the template JSON files (like product.json) and remove the corresponding entries from the "order" array.
-For GemPages, the procedure requires deleting the header/footer scripts in the layout and removing all snippet files containing the keyword "gem".
+For Shogun, you must also delete the shogun-above, shogun-below, and shogun-helper sections from template JSON files (such as product.json) and remove the corresponding entries from the "order" array.
+For GemPages, the procedure requires deleting header/footer scripts in the layout and removing all snippet files that contain the keyword "gem".

-Why is Google PageSpeed score lower on mobile than on desktop?
+Why is the Google PageSpeed score lower on mobile than on desktop?

-This disparity is mainly due to the limited computing power of mobile devices and often unstable connection speeds.
+This disparity is primarily due to the limited processing power of mobile devices and often unstable connection speeds.
 While a desktop processor can quickly analyze heavy scripts injected by Page Builders, a mobile processor experiences significant slowdowns during JavaScript parsing and execution, increasing Total Blocking Time (TBT).
 IFG's Liquid development solves this problem by minimizing the computational load on the client.

-What are Shopify Functions and how do they affect speed compared to old apps?
+What are Shopify Functions and how do they affect speed compared to older apps?

 Shopify Functions represent the evolution of backend customizations.
 Built on WebAssembly (WASM) and written in languages like Rust, Functions execute natively within Shopify's infrastructure in less than 5 milliseconds, with zero network latency.
 Compared to traditional apps that require external API calls, Functions allow for managing discounts and shipping logic without any perceptible impact on loading speed.